Walter Payton Award

-The award was named in honor of the late National Football League (NFL) legend Walter Payton, who starred at Jackson State University in the early 1970s.
+The award was named in honor of National Football League (NFL) legend Walter Payton, who starred at Jackson State University in the early 1970s.

+Up until presentations for the 2014 season, the Payton and Buchanan Awards were awarded by The Sports Network.
+Since STATS LLC, now known as Stats Perform, acquired The Sports Network in February 2015, it has presented all of the major FCS awards.

-The most recent winner of the award is Lindsey Scott Jr., a quarterback from Incarnate Word who earned the honor during the 2022 season.
+The most recent winner of the award is Tommy Mellott, a quarterback from Montana State who earned the honor during the 2024 season.

 Winners

 Awards won by school

 This is a list of the colleges and universities who have had a player win a Walter Payton Award.
 Among the many schools in the division, only nine have claimed more than one award, and only seven have had more than one player win the award.
 Eastern Washington has had four players win the award, Villanova has had three players win the award, and five have had two players win: Colgate, Georgia Southern, Idaho, New Hampshire, and Eastern Illinois.
 Two players have won the award twice, with both being the only players from their institutions to win.
 In 2009, Armanti Edwards from Appalachian State became the first to receive the award twice, followed in 2017 by Jeremiah Briscoe from Sam Houston State.
 In 2019, Trey Lance of North Dakota State was the first freshman to receive the award.